datajerk/ctf-write-ups/umdctf2021/furor/README.md

 Assets:

-You're given two files, one is an image you can flash to an RPi and boot up (I did not try this), the other is just the code (`kernel-rpi0-qemu-furor_updated.img`) that runs if you did boot up an RPi.
+You're given two files, one is an image you can flash to an RPi and boot up (I did not try this), the other is just the code (`kernel-rpi0-qemu-furor_updated.img`) that runs as if you did boot up an RPi.
 The author provided the necessary QEMU command line to get started--I used a variation of that.

 _So what is `kernel-rpi0-qemu-furor_updated.img` exactly?_

 It's 100% pure ARM binary code.
-No ELF headers, or compression, or archivers, just code.
+No ELF headers, no compression, no archivers, just code.
 It's very small, so I assumed as much, but to be thorough I read up on how to bare-metal program an RPi, created an small program (ELF), used `arm-linux-gnueabihf-objcopy` to create `kernel.img`, and then compared with the `.text` segment in the ELF--they were an exact match.

 ## Tooling